hernanat/recipes/CRAB_CAKES.md

 ## Directions

 - Preheat oven, 450F
-- Put all the stuff from #base-/-binding into a bowl and whisk it up
+- Put all the stuff from [Base / Binding](#base--binding) into a bowl and whisk it up
 - Add the crab
 - Add the saltines
 - Fold everything together with the rubber spatula, gently